BASILAHAMED/AT8_Demoblaze/README.md

 Thanks, GUVI Team

 ### Demoblaze Design Approach
 Performed automation testing by implementing a BDD Design Pattern with a well-structured folder and dependency structure.
 Further HTML reports and Extent Spark Reports are generated rendering them an invaluable resource for thorough analysis.
+Adequate webdriver waits and exception-handling strategies are provided.
 This project can handle Cross Browser Testing like Chrome and Firefox Browsers.

 ## Test Scenarios and Use Cases
 The task of the project is to build a system that can automatically test the functionality of the website.